jrandj/aws-security-specialty/README.md

 1. Evaluate a number of transport encryption techniques and select the appropriate method (i.e., TLS, IPsec, client-side KMS encryption).

-    * AWS recommends following secure key and certificate management, enforcing encryption in transit, automating detection of unintended data access, and authenticating network communications: Specific best practices include:
+    * AWS recommends following secure key and certificate management, enforcing encryption in transit, automating detection of unintended data access, and authenticating network communications.
+Specific best practices include:
         * Implementing secure  protocols such as TLS or IPsec (relevant protocols depend on the services you are using).
         * Using HTTPS with Amazon CloudFront.
         * Using a VPN for external connectivity.
 Consider using an IPsec VPN for point-to-point or network-to-network connections.